Tired of having the same old “getting to know you” chats?

 Already know the basics of Spanish conversation?

 Then it might be time to step things up a notch.

-If you’re already able to comfortably chat away about where you’re from, what you do and how long you’ve been learning Spanish, then it won’t take much to turn an average conversation into something more exciting.
+If you’re already able to comfortably chat away about where you’re from, what you do and how long you’ve been learning to speak Spanish, then it won’t take much to turn an average conversation into something more exciting.

 So, skip over “¿de dónde eres?” and follow these tips to pave your way towards amazingly advanced Spanish conversation.